-We have presented CFLP(FD), a functional logic programming approach to FD constraint solving.
+We have presented CFLP(FD), a functional logic programming approach to FD constraint solving, which we think may be profitably applied to solve typical problems in the artificial intelligence arena.
 We have shown how FD constraints can be defined as functions and therefore integrated naturally on FLP languages.
 Due to its functional component, CFLP(FD) provides better tools, when compared to CLP(FD), for a productive declarative programming.
 Due to the use of constraints, the expressivity and capabilities of our approach are clearly superior to both those of the functional and purely constraint programming approaches.
 We have also presented the language TOY(FD) for CFLP(FD).
 Our proposal can be applied to a wide range of problems which include all CLP(FD) applications and typical uses of functional programming for combinatorial problems.
 In particular, we have shown by example the benefits of integrating FLP and FD.
-We have seamlessly integrated constraint solving into a sophisticated, state-of-the-art execution mechanism for lazy narrowing.
-Our implementation translates CFLP(FD)programs into Prolog-programs in a system equipped with an efficient constraint solver.
+For the execution mechanism of the language, we have seamlessly integrated constraint solving into a sophisticated, state-of-the-art execution mechanism for lazy narrowing.
+Our implementation translates CFLP(FD)-programs into Prolog-programs in a system equipped with an efficient constraint solver.
 In addition, we claim that our approach can be extended to other kind of interesting constraint systems, such as non-linear real constraints, constraints over sets, or Boolean constraints, to name a few.